Laser Tattoo Removal Geelong

 However, as laser technology advances within its treatment capabilities, medical researchers have discovered incorporating a fractionated laser alongside the Q-switched laser further enhances the overall outcome in tattoo removal.

 The Q-switched laser technology emits specific wavelengths of light at fast speeds that are highly attracted to the tattoo pigment that is seen on the surface of the skin.
-This causes the tattoo pigment to fragment into smaller particles, which are then eliminated via the body’s natural processes.
+This causes the tattoo pigment to fragment into smaller particles, which are then eliminated via the body’s natural processes, also known as a “photoacoustic effect”.
 All of this is done whilst minimally affecting the skin surrounding the tattoo.

 In cases where the fractionated laser device is incorporated, this is performed prior to the Q-switched laser.
 The fractionated laser is able to eliminate columns of unwanted ink pigment from the skin as well as aiding in providing a deeper and more effective absorption from the Q-Switch laser.